27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \zeta = \frac{2}{3\sqrt{3}}\left(\frac{\partial u_2}{\partial x_1} - \frac{\partial u_3}{\partial x_1} + \frac{\partial u_3}{\partial x_2} - \frac{\partial u_1}{\partial x_2} + \frac{\partial u_1}{\partial x_3} - \frac{\partial u_2}{\partial x_3}\right) \end{align} \]

-By rearranging you get
+By rearranging one obtains

 \[ \begin{align} \zeta = \frac{2}{3\sqrt{3}}\left[\left(\frac{\partial u_3}{\partial x_2} - \frac{\partial u_2}{\partial x_3}\right) + \left(\frac{\partial u_1}{\partial x_3} - \frac{\partial u_3}{\partial x_1}\right) + \left(\frac{\partial u_2}{\partial x_1} - \frac{\partial u_1}{\partial x_2}\right)\right]. \end{align} \]

-Analogous to the case of Eq.
-(27.37) also apply here
+Analogously to the case of Eq.
+(27.37), the following hold here as well

 \[ \begin{align} \zeta &= \frac{2}{\sqrt{3}}\left(\frac{\partial u_3}{\partial x_2} - \frac{\partial u_2}{\partial x_3}\right),\tag{27.49}\label{eq:hex_curl_symm_0}\\ \zeta &= \frac{2}{\sqrt{3}}\left(\frac{\partial u_1}{\partial x_3} - \frac{\partial u_3}{\partial x_1}\right),\tag{27.50}\label{eq:hex_curl_symm_1}\\ \zeta &= \frac{2}{\sqrt{3}}\left(\frac{\partial u_2}{\partial x_1} - \frac{\partial u_1}{\partial x_2}\right).\tag{27.51}\label{eq:hex_curl_symm_2} \end{align} \]